kumarsandeep567/LLMCognition2/README.md

 Deepthi Nasika       | 002474582 | 33% | Azure PDF Extractor Tool, Streamlit, Airflow Pipeline Setup
 Gomathy Selvamuthiah | 002410534 | 33% | Adobe PDF Extractor Tool, Streamlit, Documentation
 Ramy Solanki         | 002816593 | 33% | JWT Implementation, DB Schema

+## Problem Statement
+As Large Language Models (LLMs) like GPT become increasingly prevalent in various applications, it's crucial to assess their performance accurately, especially in specialized domains.
+The GAIA dataset provides a benchmark for evaluating AI assistants across diverse tasks.
+This project aims to create a comprehensive tool that allows researchers and developers to evaluate the comprehension capabilities of LLM, specifically OpenAI's GPT-4o.
+The application primarily focuses on:

+1. Automating the data acquisition process for PDF files by creating Airflow pipeline
+2. Automatically extract and process information from the GAIA dataset's PDF files
+3. Prompt GPT with questions, providing it with extracted content from PDF files and annotation metadata
+4. Compare GPT's responses against the known correct answers from the GAIA dataset

 ## Architecture Diagram